 The Best Areas to Stay in Florence

-Despite its small size, Florence has distinct neighborhoods that vary in flavor and in how touristy they are, so your choice of where to stay will affect your experience.
+Despite its small size, Florence has several distinct neighborhoods that vary in flavor and in how touristy they are, so your choice of where to stay will affect your experience.
 There is no single best neighborhood for tourists; the main attractions are in the city center, but other areas have their own highlights.
 The city is compact and the center is easily walkable even from districts further out.

-Most of the best hotels in Florence are in the city center or Santa Maria Novella, though there are good luxury options a little further out too.
+Many of the best hotels in Florence are in the City Center or Santa Maria Novella, though there are excellent luxury options in other neighborhoods, too.
 Florence’s best mid-range and budget hotels can be found in primarily in the San Frediano, Santo Spirito, San Lorenzo, and San Marco neighborhoods.

 City Center – the medieval and Renaissance heart of Florence lies between the Duomo in the north and the River Arno and Ponte Vecchio in the south.
-It is an absolute tourist magnet, with narrow, always crowded streets.
-After all, here is where Florence’s status as a cultural force finds true expression, with more great museums, churches, and palaces than your eyes can comfortably take in.
+It is an absolute tourist magnet with narrow, always crowded streets.
+After all, here is where Florence’s status as a cultural force finds true expression – overflowing with impressive museums, churches, and palaces.
 Great for both high-street and high-end shopping.
-Some excellent bars and restaurants, but you will need to avoid the tourist traps.
-Excellent accommodation options, from luxury to budget ones, though not a great area if noise is a concern.
+Some excellent bars and restaurants, though plenty of tourist traps as well.
+Excellent accommodation options, from luxury to budget ones, though not a great area if noise or crowds are concerns.